ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 The new message is: This is the new message.
 ```

-While you are running that script, you may notice that the `Updating the message...` step takes a while to load before the new message is set.
-That is due to the mining process!
-If you are curious about how to track transactions while they are being mined, visit the [Alchemy mempool](https://dashboard.alchemyapi.io/mempool) to see the status of your transaction (whether it's pending, mined, or got dropped by the network).
-If your transaction got dropped, it's also helpful to check [Ropsten Etherscan](https://ropsten.etherscan.io) and search for your transaction hash.
+While running that script, you may notice that the `Updating the message...` step takes a while to load before the new message loads.
+That is due to the mining process; if you are curious about tracking transactions while they are being mined, visit the [Alchemy mempool](https://dashboard.alchemyapi.io/mempool) to see the status of a transaction.
+If the transaction is dropped, it's also helpful to check [Ropsten Etherscan](https://ropsten.etherscan.io) and search for your transaction hash.

 ## Part 3: Publish your Smart Contract to Etherscan {#part-3-publish-your-smart-contract-to-etherscan}

-You did all the hard work of bringing your smart contract to life - now it's time to share it with the world!
+You did all the hard work of bringing your smart contract to life; now it's time to share it with the world!

 By verifying your smart contract on Etherscan, anyone can view your source code and interact with your smart contract.
 Let's get started!

 ### Step 1: Generate an API Key on your Etherscan account {#step-1-generate-an-api-key-on-your-etherscan-account}

-An Etherscan API Key is necessary to verify that you're the owner of the smart contract that you're trying to publish.
+An Etherscan API Key is necessary to verify that you own the smart contract you are trying to publish.

-If you don't have an Etherscan account, first sign up using this [link](https://etherscan.io/register).
+If you don't have an Etherscan account already, [sign up for an account](https://etherscan.io/register).

-Once logged in, press your username on the top right, and select the "My profile" button.
+Once logged in, find your username in the navigation bar, hover over it and select the **My profile** button.

-Next, navigate to the "API-KEYs" button on the left tab bar.
-Then press the "Add" button, name your app whatever you wish \(we chose `hello-world`\), and then select continue.
+On your profile page, you should see a side navigation bar.
+From the side navigation bar, select **API Keys**.
+Next, press the "Add" button to create a new API key, name your app **hello-world**and press the **Create New API Key** button.

-Once you've followed the steps above, you should be able to view your new API key, which we've highlighted in red below.
-Copy this API key to your clipboard.
+Your new API key should appear in the API key table.
+Copy the API key to your clipboard.

-Now, let's update your `.env` file to include your Etherscan API Key.
+Next, we need to add the Etherscan API key to our `.env` file.

-Your `.env`file should look like this:
+After adding it, your `.env`file should look like this:

 ```javascript
 API_URL = "https://eth-ropsten.alchemyapi.io/v2/your-api-key"